-The passing of a loved one is a sensitive subject that this article will not touch on but rather on what to do with the possessions afterward.
-Do you keep everything in a box and hide it in the closet?
-Is your box made from cardboard or of glass material?
-If it’s in a glass where everyone can see, it may look creepy.
-Well, that depends on the item and the sentimental value that it has to you.
-Here’s an interesting article that would be great for future discussions.
+The passing of a loved one is a sensitive subject that this article will not touch on but rather what to do with the possessions afterwards.
+Do you keep everything in a box; or A cardboard one that you keep in the closet a disregard that seems kind of disrespect?
+How about a glass one that you put up for all to see that makes for an awkward/creepy conversational piece?
+Well, that depends on the item and the sentimental value that it has to you but read one for a future detailed discussion on this.

 What’s To Treasure

 *Anything with a story

 This is slightly different from sentimental value gifts because this is a story that you want to share which opens a world of possibilities.
 Perhaps put this item on a glass pedestal somewhere or in a frame where all can see it.
 Do you want to reduce your precious items to a conversational piece?
 If not then read on.